 View Larger Map

 What is a Patient Centered Medical Home (PCMH)?

 It is a model of care in which a team of healthcare professionals get to know your child, your family situation, your child’s medical history and current health issues and work collaboratively to build a trusting relationship that results in your child getting the best care possible.
 They provide you with a tailored care plan that best fits your child and your family.

 What does “whole person” mean?

 It means that your child’s personal doctor works with you to make sure all your child’s care needs are addressed.
 If your child needs care that your personal doctor cannot provide, a member of the Medical Home team will help to ensure that your child gets that care.
-This includes care for all stages of life; acute care; chronic care; preventive services; and end of life care.
+This includes care for all stages of life; acute care; chronic care; behavioral health; preventive services; and end of life care.

 What is your child’s Medical Home’s responsibility?